+Can a bent rim cause tire wear?
 A bent rim contributes to faster tire wear.
 The sidewall in the area where the rim is bent can begin to bulge as it loses elasticity.
 This leads to a wearing down of the tire in that area.

 The sidewall begins to crack because it loses foundation in the strength that the rim provides.

 The tire is weakened and is more susceptible to puncture in that area as the rubber becomes tender.

 A bent rim contributes to uneven wear.
 Following a bulge in the area that has lost grip with the rim, that tread and grooves in that area of the tire wear faster than the rest of the tire.